WithSecureLabs/needle/README.md

 Usage instructions (for both standard users and contributors) can be found in the [project Wiki](https://github.com/mwrlabs/needle/wiki).

 # License

 Needle is released under a 3-clause BSD License.
 See the `LICENSE` file for full details.

+# Supported Platforms

+* Workstation: Needle has been successfully tested on both Kali and OSX.
+* Device: iOS8 is currently supported (testing on iOS9 is currently in progress)